Your shopping bag is empty

 Why Are Bees Dying Globally?

 Entomologists are currently researching on the reasons behind the enormous bee die-off happening worldwide.
-Beekeepers across the United States reported to have lost 45.5% of their managed honey bee colonies from April 2020 to April 2021.
-This statistics is the result of the 15th annual nationwide survey conducted by the nonprofit Bee Informed Partnership.
+Beekeepers across the United States reported to have lost 45.5% of their managed honey bee colonies.
+This is just from April 2020 to April 2021.
+This statistics is the result of the 15th annual country-wide survey by the nonprofit Bee Informed Partnership.